Dreams do come true.

 So, what are the top 10 U.S lottery jackpot records?
 Lucky for you, I have an answer.

-We’ll start from the bottom and work our way up.
+We’ll start from the bottom and work our way up to lottery jackpot records.

 The jackpot, through Powerball, had winners in three different states.
 They included Texas, Puerto Rico, and North Carolina.